Traveling with Natural Hair

 Whether you have it loc'd, straightened, natural, or in a protective style, we've got you!

 A huge stressor for black people before they study abroad is the question of what to do with their hair.
-Well, we don’t want you to stress—studying abroad is going to be a life-changing experience, and we don’t want you to be worrying over your hair the whole time.
+Well, we don’t want you to stress—studying abroad is going to be a life-changing experience, and there are certainly ways to care for your hair throughout it.
 We've compiled a list of tips and tricks you should keep in mind while traveling.

 Stockpile Your Staple Products